talon-one/TalonOne.cs/docs/ManagementApi.md

 > InlineResponse2004 SearchCouponsAdvancedApplicationWide (int applicationId, Object body, int? pageSize = null, int? skip = null, string sort = null, string value = null, DateTime? createdBefore = null, DateTime? createdAfter = null, string valid = null, string usable = null, int? referralId = null, string recipientIntegrationId = null, string batchId = null, bool? exactMatch = null, string campaignState = null)

-Get a list of the coupons that match the given attributes in all active campaigns of an application (with total count)
+List coupons that match the given attributes in all active campaigns of an application (with total count)

-Gets a list of all the coupons with attributes matching the query criteria in all active campaigns of an application
+Get a list of all the coupons with attributes matching the query criteria in all active campaigns of an application

 ### Example